CenturyLink (CTL) Q3 2017 Results - Earnings Call Transcript

 Scott Goldman - Jefferies LLC

-Sunit, if I could just follow-up on that, it sounds like you've done a little bit more work around the NOLs, has there a (44:02) view in terms of how much you can save in taxes per year for that first four years or so changed or is that still work in progress?
+Sunit, if I could just follow-up on that, it sounds like you've done a little bit more work around the NOLs, has the view in terms of how much you can save in taxes per year for that first four years or so changed or is that still work in progress?

 Sunit Patel - CenturyLink, Inc.